MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-mariadb.md

 * [mariadb](https://www.npmjs.com/package/mariadb)

-## Use mariadb SDK to connect to mariaDB on Azure
+## Use MariaDB SDK to connect to MariaDB on Azure

-To connect and use your mariaDB on Azure with JavaScript, use the following procedure.
+To connect and use your MariaDB on Azure with JavaScript, use the following procedure.

 1. Make sure Node.js and npm are installed.
 1. Create a Node.js project in a new folder: